 During her years at university studying for BSc Zoology and an MSc Wild Animal Biology, Katriona also spent her holidays working in an animal college, with students in schools and in the education teams at several zoos.
 After graduating, she worked as a zoo education officer before moving to ZSL in 2012.
 She worked as the Practical Learning Officer at London Zoo for five and a half years, before becoming the Learning Manager at Whipsnade.
 She loves that she is able to work with so many enthusiastic students, a range of ZSL staff and the amazing animals at the zoo.

-I have an Msc Biodiversity and Conservation and BSc Genetics.
-I have worked in informal education in zoos for over eight years both in Ireland and the UK.
-I spent a year as a research scientist working in Madagascar, collecting data on ring-tailed lemurs.
-This was a great experience which I draw upon when discussing conservation techniques, habitats or animal behaviour with students in the Zoo.
-I love being able to support teachers bringing topics to life through on site activities, our downloadable resources or our ZSL in your Classroom activities.
+Cat has an MSc Biodiversity and Conservation and BSc Genetics.
+She has worked in informal education in zoos for over eight years both in Ireland and the UK.
+She also spent a year as a research scientist working in Madagascar, collecting data on ring-tailed lemurs.
+This was a great experience which she draws upon when discussing conservation techniques, habitats or animal behaviour with students in the Zoo.
+Cat loves being able to support teachers bringing topics to life through on-site activities, downloadable resources, and ZSL in Your Classroom activities.

-I have worked in zoos for over twenty years, primarily as a zoo keeper and have a lifelong passion for all animals, especially primates.
-I have a Diploma in Applied Biology, a BSc in Zoology and a Professional Graduate Certificate in Education (PGCE).
-During my time at ZSL I have worked on the WAPCA conservation programme which works with two of the most endangered primates in the world.
-I run the Practical Learning Programmes such as Zoo Academy and Junior Zoo Academy.
-I love seeing students’ progress through courses and develop their skills and knowledge.
+Kathy has worked in zoos for over twenty years, primarily as a zoo keeper and has a lifelong passion for all animals, especially primates.
+She has a Diploma in Applied Biology, a BSc in Zoology and a Professional Graduate Certificate in Education (PGCE).
+During her time at ZSL, Kathy has worked on the WAPCA conservation programme which works with two of the most endangered primates in the world.
+Kathy currently runs the practical learning programmes such as Zoo Academy and Junior Zoo Academy.
+She loves seeing students’ progress through courses and development of their skills and knowledge.